Spyderco: Blade steels

 CTS-20CP, Carpenter Technology's version of S90V, with slightly reduced chromium.
 Features high wear-resistance and edge-holding, hardened to about 60 RC.

 CTS-BD1, Carpenter's versions of Gin-1 with improved chemistry.
 Originally featured in a Mule Team fixed blade.

 CTS-XHP, made by Carpenter Technology.
 Often referred to as a stainless version of D2.

 D2, a high performance tool steel that features high wear resistance.
 Spyderco uses Crucible's version of D2, which is a powder metallurgy version.
 CPM-D2 is found in a sprint run version of the Military model.

 G2, a.k.a.
 GIN-1 (銀紙1号), a Hitachi-made low cost stainless steel comparable to, but softer than, AUS-8.
 Generally hardened in the mid to high RC 50s.
 A tough, corrosion-resistant steel.

 H-1, a steel which is well suited for marine applications, because it substitutes nitrogen for carbon and thus is completely rust-proof in any normal environment such as saltwater exposure, though can still oxidize if exposed to extreme heat and chemical attack.
 It grinds, scratches and has edge retention similar to the low carbide steels such as AUS-6.
 It is a precipitation hardening steel, which means it hardens by the mechanical process of grinding the steel, rather than by heat treating.

 MBS-26, a Japanese [stainless] steel, very fine grained with high corrosion resistance used in the Catcherman and in most kitchen knives by Spyderco.

 N690CO, an Austrian stainless steel similar to VG-10.
 Currently found in the Squeak and previously used in Spydercos manufactured by Fox Cutlery.

 VG-10 (V金10号), a Japanese steel developed for the horticulture industry by Takefu, often hardened around the RC60 range.
 Reported to have better corrosion resistance but less edge retention than S30V.
 Appreciated for taking a fine edge, and being easy to sharpen, while still holding an edge well.
 Used in most of the firm's Japanese-made knives.

 ZDP-189, a Japanese powdered super-steel made by Hitachi, hardened to RC 62–67, with very high carbide volume.
-Has inferior edge-holding ability to S90V and S110V.
+Has inferior edge-holding ability to S90V and S110V due to the softer nature of chromium carbides present in this steel.